Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 place, but still rocks.
 Heck, they even use some glowing

 mellotron in the background.
-Of course there's a good share of
+Of course a good share of

 Beatles imitations ("Don't Let Me Down" - not the Beatles

-song, the annoying George Washington-like "Believe Me", the
+song, the annoying George Washington-echoing "Believe Me", the

-drumming on "Changes Have Begun"), but they have certainly
+drumming on "Changes Have Begun"), but they certainly

-outgrown their wimpy piano-pop ways.
+outgrew the wimpy pop of Stories.
 Just listen to "Hey

 France", which pounds away, as evidentially they forgot that